 The Ford Escort is Fords most successful competition vehicle worldwide and remains one of the most popular cars for competition and is the only car that is 50 years old with new bodyshells available.

-Australian RS 2000’s were first sold in 1979 to bolster sales of the current 2-litre flat nose Escort.
-In 1976, Ford imported 25 of the German model RS 2000’s for local racing and rallying, based on the Euro-spec RS 2000 custom.
+Australian RS 2000’s were first sold to the general public in 1979 to bolster sales of the current 2-litre flat nose Escort but in 1976, Ford imported 25 of the German model RS 2000’s for local racing and rallying, based on the Euro-spec RS 2000 custom.

 Notably, the cars were class winners at Bathurst and won many national rallies here in Australia.